paulpladziewicz/serverless-triage-api/README.md

-# Serverless Triage API
+# Serverless Triage API with AWS SAM

-Reach out for the base url and the api documentation.
+An example CRUD API project for those learning how to get started with AWS Serverless Application Model.

+Create, Read, Update, and Delete functionality for a hypothetical patient triage service.

+Creates an AWS API Gateway, DynamoDB table, and the Lambda functions to support each CRUD operation.